 If you know a parishioner who is sick or in need of pastoral visits, please make him/her aware of this service.

 Our priests are available to visit the sick in any hospital, assisted living home or private home.
 Our seriously sick parishioners may request the Sacrament of the Sick.
 Please contact one of our priests at 780.488.7295 to set a time for the anointing.
-In case of emergency, please phone the priests directly at 587.982.5452.

 Those involved in this ministry welcome the faithful at the church doors, seat them appropriately, and take up the collection during Mass.